Search our website:

 Aspire - Learn More.
 Earn More.

-The Ohio Department of Higher Education's Aspire program, formerly known as the Adult Basic Literacy Education (ABLE) program, helps build the skills they need to become employed or pursue higher education or training.
-Aspire serves Ohioans who have less than a 12th grade education or the equivalent and who are beyond age 18.
+The Ohio Department of Higher Education's Aspire program helps build the skills adult learners need to become employed or pursue higher education or training.
+Aspire serves Ohioans who have less than a 12th grade education or the equivalent and who are beyond age 16.

 The Aspire program has been highly successful in Ohio for more than 50 years.
 Nonetheless, the Ohio Department of Higher Education (ODHE) believes the program needs greater outreach and a fresh appeal to adults’ desires for personal and professional success.

 Progress in this area is critical not only to individual success, but also to the state’s economic vitality.
 Estimates are that 65 percent of the state’s workforce will require training certifications beyond a high school diploma by 2025.
 Adult learners stand to benefit most from the job readiness that high school and vocational credentialing demonstrate to employers throughout the state.

 Aspire is part of a statewide program that provides FREE instruction for adults who wish to improve their basic academic skills and/or prepare to take the GED (General Educational Development) tests, also known in Ohio as the Ohio High School Equivalence Diploma.
 Adult learners study reading, math and language arts.
 There are also lessons in science, social studies, life skills, employability skills and basic computer skills.

 Aspire education in Athens County offers FREE instruction which can help you:

 - Increase basic education skills (reading, writing, math, and problem solving)